1.6.13. Users in policies#

 UserIdResolver and user names: UserIdResolver: or [USER.]UserIdResolver:

 Please mind that if you want to specify all users from a UserIdResolver the traditional syntax UserIdResolver: is still valid and recommended.
-If .UserIdResolver: is used an user name must be specified to match anybody.
+If .UserIdResolver: is used a username must be specified to match anybody.
 The user name can be a regular expression.

 ad2: - matches all users from UserIdResolver "ad2" ^devel.*.ad1: - matches all users starting with "devel" located at the UserIdResolver "ad1"